-If you’re unfamiliar with the idea, a poke cake is a simple, yet genius concept.
-After baking a yellow or white cake, holes are poked over the top.
-Then, the cake is covered with some mixture that will then seep down into those freshly-poked holes.
+If you’re unfamiliar with the idea, a poke cake is a simple, yet genius idea.
+After baking a single-layer cake, holes are poked over the top.
+Then, the cake is covered with a mixture that will then seep down into those freshly-poked holes.
 After some refrigerator time, the cake is frosted.
+(If you’re intrigued, be sure to check out my Butterscotch Spice Poke Cake and Butterfinger Cake, too.)

 There are some old-fashioned versions with little tunnels of freshly-mixed Jell-O brightening up a standard cake.
 Some versions use pudding.
 I simplified a bit by mixing condensed milk and fresh lemon juice.
 It’s a thick mixture and will not soak completely into the cake.
 That’s perfectly fine.
 No cause for concern!